FAIRmat-NFDI/nomad-docs/docs/howto/oasis/admin.md

 ## Configuring for performance

-If you run the OASIS on a single computer, like described here (either with docker or bare linux), you might run into problems with processing large uploads.
+If you run the OASIS on a single computer, like described here (either with docker or bare Linux), you might run into problems with processing large uploads.
 If the NOMAD worker and app are run on the same computer, the app might become unresponsive, when the worker consumes all system resources.